Kotlin/dokka/docs/topics/formats/html.md

 ## Generating HTML documentation

 HTML as an output format is supported by all runners.
-To generate HTML documentation, follow these steps depending on your runner:
+To generate HTML documentation, follow these steps depending on your build tool or runner:

 * For [Gradle](gradle.md#generating-documentation), run `dokkaHtml` or `dokkaHtmlMultiModule` tasks.
 * For [Maven](maven.md#generating-documentation), run the `dokka:dokka` goal.
 * For [CLI runner](cli.md#generating-documentation), run with HTML dependencies set.